pronoiac/paip-lisp/docs/chapter3.md

 # Chapter 3 {docsify-ignore}
 <a id='page-48'></a>

-Overview of Lisp
+## Overview of Lisp

-No doubt about it.
-Common Lisp is a big language.
+> *No doubt about it.
+Common Lisp is a big language.*
+>
 —Guy L. Steele, Jr.
 Foreword to Koschman 1990

-I 1 his chapter briefly covers the most important special forms and functions in Lisp.
-It can be safely skipped or skimmed by the experienced Common Lisp programmer

-but is required reading for the novice Lisp progranuner, or one who is new to the Common Lisp dialect.
+This chapter briefly covers the most important special forms and functions in Lisp.
+It can be safely skipped or skimmed by the experienced Common Lisp programmer but is required reading for the novice Lisp progranuner, or one who is new to the Common Lisp dialect.

-r.

-This chapter can be used as a reference source, but the definitive reference is Steele's Common Lisp the Language, 2d edition, which should be consulted whenever there is any confusion.
+This chapter can be used as a reference source, but the definitive reference is Steele's *Common Lisp the Language,* 2d edition, which should be consulted whenever there is any confusion.
 Since that book is 25 times longer than this chapter, it is clear that we can only touch on the important highlights here.
 More detailed coverage is given later in this book as each feature is used in a real program.

 <a id='page-49'></a>
-3.1 A Guide to Lisp Style
+## 3.1 A Guide to Lisp Style
 The beginning Common Lisp programmer is often overwhelmed by the number of options that the language provides.
 In this chapter we show fourteen different ways to find the length of a list.
 How is the programmer to choose between them?
 One